-The following table presents the aggregate fees billed to the Company by Deloitte & Touche LLP during the fiscal years ended October 31, 2022 and 2021:
+The following table presents the aggregate fees billed to the Company by Deloitte & Touche LLP during the fiscal years ended October 31, 2023 and 2022:

-2022 2021
+2023 2022

-Audit fees (1) \$3,535,200 \$3,192,000
+Audit fees (1) \$4,556,750 \$3,535,200

-Audit-related fees (2) 25,000
+Audit-related fees (2) 252,000 25,000

-Tax fees (3) 143,550 154,081
+Tax fees (3) 151,930 143,550

 All other fees

-\$3,703,750 \$3,346,081
+\$4,960,680 \$3,703,750

-- (1) Audit fees consist of fees billed for services rendered for the annual audit of our consolidated financial statements, the audit of the effectiveness of our internal control over financial reporting, the review of our condensed consolidated financial statements included in our quarterly reports on Form 10-Q, and services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) Audit-related fees consist of fees billed in connection with a Form S-3 registration consent. - (3) Tax fees consist of fees billed for tax advisory services principally pertaining to certain transfer pricing analyses.
+(1) Audit fees consist of fees billed for services rendered for the annual audit of our consolidated financial statements, the audit of the effectiveness of our internal control over financial reporting, the review of our condensed consolidated financial statements included in our quarterly reports on Form 10-Q, and services that are normally provided in connection with statutory and regulatory filings or engagements.

+(2) Audit-related fees in fiscal 2023 consist of fees billed for services rendered in connection with our acquisition of Wencor Group and the issuance of senior unsecured notes.

+(3) Tax fees consist of fees billed for tax advisory services principally pertaining to certain transfer pricing analyses.